 For anyone who’s missed the boat — or bus — to the bigger carnivals, or can’t be torn away from the city’s hustle, Carnaval Porteño (Buenos Aires’ Carnival) is back and better than ever.

-The free festivities take place on Saturdays and Sundays throughout February, as well as on Carnival holidays (this year on Monday the 16th and Tuesday the 17th).
+Normally, the free festivities take place on Saturdays and Sundays all through February, as well as on Carnival holidays.

 Dozens of barrios (neighborhoods) in the city have their own celebrations, with over 100 murgas (bands of marching percussionists and dancers) taking to the streets.

 What’s different about Buenos Aires’ carnival is that it isn’t one long parade.